fhchu/felixchu.com/rps.md

 ## Paper Playtest Example
 ![RPS Paper Playtest](/assets/images/rpspaperplaytest.png)

 Paper playtests quickly revealed that stopping to reward points and remembering who played what, and when, was cumbersome and taxing, especially after multiple rounds of upgrades.
-Playable demo [coming soon](https://fchu.itch.io/)!